SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 Once you have your Syskit Point free trial, the [**Syskit Point Subscriptions Portal**](https://subscriptions.syskit.com/) is where you can manage the state of your Point Cloud subscriptions.

-The **My Subscriptions** portal provides insight into the current state of your subscription and provides the ability to modify or upgrade it.
+The **My Subscriptions** portal provides insight into the current state of your subscription and allows you to modify or upgrade it.

 In this article, you will find information on the following: